Updated Jul 21, 2024

 - Not witnessed Sudden Cardiac Arrest

 People often ask me if Hands-only CPR is something new, as they hadn’t heard of it in previous CPR classes.
+Compressions only has been encouraged by the AHA since 2010.

 Rest assured that Continuous Chest Compressions (CCC) have been proven to be even more effective than conventional CPR (compressions and breaths) for an adult, witnessed SCA.
 The Sarver Heart Center at the University of Arizona has gone so far as to say that continuous chest compressions can double a person’s chance of survival.
 Please see our article on New advances in CPR and watch a video on CCC.

-Training to do high-quality compressions requires in-person practice and Revive CPR encourages those interested to reach out and sign up for one of our CPR classes, or BLS classes in San Francisco through The American Heart Association.
+Training to do high-quality compressions requires in-person training, and Revive CPR encourages those interested to reach out and sign up for one of our CPR classes, or BLS classes in San Francisco through The American Heart Association.

-Roy Gordon, EMT/ AHA CPR Instructor
+Roy Gordon, AHA CPR instructor/ EMT

-Learn more about our American Heart Association CPR certification in San Francisco and how to save-a-life performing high-quality CPR!
+Learn more about our American Heart Association CPR certification in San Francisco and how to save-a-life performing high-quality CPR.

 As a reward for getting your CPR certification with Revive CPR we include a rescue Breathing key-chain in all of the CPR classes that we offer (a $10 value).